Campus Office & Resources

-General recreational activities are open to all students and are available when facilities are open and/or supervised.
+General recreational activities are open to all students and are available when facilities are open, scheduled on the master calendar, and supervised.
 These facilities include the Forrest Fitness Center, the Soiland Recreation Center, the Samuelson Aquatics Center, the Fitness Studio and the North Field.

 All athletics facilities must be scheduled prior to usage.
 For scheduling and usage, please call ext.
 3862.

 Please call the Student Life Office, ext.
 3302 with questions regarding the CLU Forrest Fitness Center or Intramural and Club Sports.
 For a schedule of Athletic events visit www.clusports.com.
 For a schedule of all other activities visit the CLU calendar at www.callutheran.edu/calendar or contact the Events Office at ext.
 3195.
 CLU sponsors 20 varsity sports including football, women’s volleyball, baseball, softball, men’s and women’s golf, men’s and women’s soccer, men’s and women’s basketball, cross country, men’s and women’s tennis, men’s and women’s water polo, men’s and women’s swimming and diving, and track and field.